OceanDataTools/openrvdas/README.md

   TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
   ```

+[^1]: Recommended version of Python is 3.6 or higher, but most listener     code has been verified to run on 3.5 and higher.
+Server code such as     logger\_runner.py and logger\_manager.py may experience problems on     3.5 due to changes in the async module.